Can cats and dogs get colds?

 Cat flu can be fatal in kittens and older cats – and is usually more common due to their weaker immune systems.
 If your cat has a pre-existing heart or lung condition, speak to your vet about treatments for the flu.

-Your pet’s health is important, keep them protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Your pet’s health is important, keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our pet insurance policies today.

 Vet Rec.
 2005 Oct 22;157(17):527.
 Smith et al.